-This picture is of the pre-9/11 Giuliani, who was generally considered a dictator at the time, but before Oprah named him “America’s Mayor” and before he became a screaming imbecile. ©Robert Lederman (actual images) and ©Gregory Antollino (photograph).
+This picture is of the pre-9/11 Giuliani, when he was generally considered a dictator, but before Oprah dubbed him “America’s Mayor,” much before he became a screaming imbecile. ©Robert Lederman (actual images) and ©Gregory Antollino (photograph).

 Grafitti artists recently won a massive judgment under the Visual Artists Rights Act (VARA).
 Here’s an article: https://tinyurl.com/artists-win Grafitti is art.
 It varies by location, but in one comune in Italy, Orgosolo is known for its saturation of public art all over town.
 Orgosolo is in the center of Sardegna.
 Here is a shot I took in Orgosolo, plus a couple from Johannesburg, South Africa. ©Gregory Antollino.

 I know how hard artists must work to retain the right to be artists, how hard it is to make a living on art alone.

 I dabble in creative writing and photography and know it would be economically harmful to give up practicing law and start hawking my artistic wares.
 I sold one photograph at a sidewalk moving sale for $6.
 Another framed triptych of donkeys that I offered for sale at an exhibition.
 One potential buyer made an offer.
 Though I wasn’t expecting to sell anything, I surprised to learn he would not even pay the cost of the frame.
 So I still have it.
 People don’t understand art and understand photography less.
 Here’s one of the donkeys in the tryptic that I took at a donkey sanctuary on Cyprus. ©Gregory Antollino